-- 1. Identify other health science professions that participate in the patient's total health care. - 2.
-Identify various settings involved in the delivery of health care. - 3.
-Discuss the reimbursement/payment options for health care services. - 4.
-Discuss the role and value of a mission statement to the operation of an institution. - 5.
-Describe relationships and interdependencies of departments within a health care institution. - 6.
-Discuss the responsibilities and relationships of all personnel in the radiology department. - 7.
-Differentiate between quality improvement/management, quality assurance and quality control. - 8.
-Differentiate among accreditation types. - 9.
-Define credentialing, certification, registration, licensure and regulations. - 10.
-Discuss career opportunities and advancement for the radiographer.

-11. Identify the benefits of continuing education as related to improved patient care and professional enhancement.

-Course Number and Name: RGT 1223 Patie nt Care and Rad diography Classification: Associate of Applied Science Degree Requirement Description: This course will provide the student with the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
-Routine and emergency patient care procedures will be described, as well as infection control procedures utilizing standard precautions.
-The role of the radiographer in patient education will be identified.
-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60 National Assessment: Components of the ARR FExamination Prerequisite: Instructor Approved
+- 1. Identify health science professions that participate in the total health care of the patient - 2.
+Identify various settings involved in the delivery of health care - 3.
+Discuss the reimbursement/payment options for health care services - 4.
+Discuss the role and value of a mission statement to the operation of a health care institution - 5.
+Describe relationships and interdependencies of departments within a health care institution - 6.
+Discuss the responsibilities and relationships of all personnel in the radiology department - 7.
+Differentiate between accreditation types - 8.
+Identify state and federal regulatory agencies - 9.
+Define credentialing, national certification and registration and state licensure - 10.
+Describe the types, purposes and functions of professional organizations - 11.
+Discuss career opportunities and advancement for the radiographer - 12.
+Identify the benefits of continuing education as related to improved patient care and professional development - 13.
+Apply the word-building process of medical terminology - 14.
+Interpret medical abbreviations and symbols - 15.
+Critique orders, requests and diagnostic reports - 16.
+Define medical imaging and radiation oncology terms - 17.
+Translate medical terms, abbreviations and symbols from medical reports into layman's terms for the physical and psychological needs of the patient and family.
+Routine and emergency patient care procedures are described, as well as infection control procedures using standard precautions.
+The role of the radiographer in patient education is identified.